 A district may request a conceptual approval, which is a preliminary approval by the State Allocation Board (SAB) prior to having DSA approved plans for the project.
-After a conceptual approval, there is no time limit to submit a full funding application.
-For design approvals, full funding applications must be submitted by the district will have within 18 months of apportionment to submit a funding application.
-If the project includes site acquisition, you will have 24 months to submit a funding application.
+After a conceptual approval, the district will have 18 months to submit a funding application, or if the project includes site acquisition, you will have 24 months to submit a funding application.